richardsonlima/richardsonlima.github.io/slides.md

 <div class="cf frame">
   {% comment %}
-  Robust Logic:
+    Robust Filtering Logic:
-  1. Aggregates posts and slides.
+    1. Concatenates posts and slides.
-  2. Filters only what has the "slides" layout.
+    2. Filters only files with "slides" layout.
-  3. EXCLUDES any item whose category contains the word "ai-tutoring".
+    3. Normalizes category to lowercase.
-  This acts as a Regex /ai-tutoring/ and prevents exact typos.
+    4. Excludes any item where category is "ai-tutoring".
   {% endcomment %}

   {% assign all_slides = site.posts | concat: site.slides | where: "layout", "slides" %}

   {% for item in all_slides %}

-    {% comment %} Captures the category and converts it to lowercase for reliable comparison. {% endcomment %}
+    {% comment %} Normalizes to ensure safe comparison {% endcomment %}
-    {% assign item_cat = item.category | downcase %}
+    {% assign item_category = item.category | downcase %}

     {% comment %}
-      The magic happens here: 'unless' is the opposite of 'if'.
+      Exclusion Rule:
-      It only executes if the category does NOT contain "ai-tutoring".
+      If category is NOT "ai-tutoring", display the slide.
-      This covers "ai-tutoring", "ai-tutoring-module", "AI-Tutoring", etc.
+      This prevents course modules from appearing in this general section.
     {% endcomment %}
-    {% unless item_cat contains "ai-tutoring" %}
+    {% unless item_category == "ai-tutoring" %}

       <article class="post" itemscope itemtype="http://schema.org/BlogPosting" role="article" style="margin-bottom: 15px;">
         <div class="article-item">